Bob Kiley: London

-In October 2000, Kiley was head-hunted to become the first Commissioner of Transport for London (TfL), London's new integrated transport body, reporting to the Mayor of London directly.
+In October 2000, Kiley was recruited to become the first commissioner of Transport for London (TfL), London's new integrated transport body, reporting directly to the mayor of London.
 Following his appointment, Kiley was criticised by the press due to his £4m four-year contract, the use of a £2m grace and favour property in Belgravia, and his expatriate status.
 He was regarded by the press as "a strange bedfellow" for Ken Livingstone, the socialist elected in 2000 as London's first mayor.
-However, Livingstone considered Kiley "the best candidate", with very similar views on transportation to himself.
+However, Livingstone considered Kiley "the best candidate," with very similar views on transportation to himself.
 In January 2001 Kiley became Chairman of London Regional Transport (the public body appointed by the Secretary of State for Transport to run London's Underground network of trains), replacing Sir Malcolm Bates.

 Livingstone's and Kiley's were opposed to the government's plans for public-private partnerships (PPP) to run London Underground.
-Kiley was sacked as chairman of London Regional Transport in July 2001 amid repeated clashes with his boss, Transport Secretary Stephen Byers, and was replaced by Malcolm Bates who returned to lead the organisation.
-Remaining as Commissioner of Transport for London, he and Livingstone took the government to court in trying to prevent PPP.
-They failed, and in January 2003 two separate private companies - Metronet and Tube Lines - took control of maintaining various tube lines.
+Kiley was sacked as chairman of London Regional Transport in July 2001 amid repeated clashes with his boss, Transport Secretary Stephen Byers, and was replaced by Malcolm Bates, who returned to lead the organisation.
+Remaining as commissioner of Transport for London, he and Livingstone took the government to court in trying to prevent PPP.
+They failed, and in January 2003 two separate private companies – Metronet and Tube Lines – took control of maintaining various tube lines.
 In July 2003 powers for running the rest of the Tube network, including manning and maintaining the stations, was transferred to TfL and London Regional Transport became defunct.
-Kiley welcomed the opportunity to take greater control over the running of the Tube, but warned that he felt he would be hampered by PPP: "I maintain that the Government’s Public Private Partnership (PPP) is not the right way to manage the maintenance and renewal of the Tube.
-As they stand, the PPP contracts do not satisfactorily address the improvements to the Underground that TfL and the public demand.
-Nevertheless, we will do everything within our power to hold the infrastructure companies to account on those Tube improvements they have promised to deliver."
+Kiley welcomed the opportunity to take greater control over the running of the Tube, but warned that he felt he would be hampered by PPP:

 Subsequently, the PPPs collapsed due to financial difficulties in the late 2000s.